+The story goes that since at least Harry Truman, it has been tradition for the President of the U.S. to save a couple of birds from becoming someone's feast.
 Records only go back to George H.W.
-Bush doing it, though, and some say the tradition goes all the way back to Abraham Lincoln pardoning his son's pet turkey.
-Lincoln is also the President who originally declared that the holiday be held on the last Thursday of November.
-In recent years, the public has gotten to name the turkeys.
-They were Stars and Stripes in 2003, Biscuit and Gravy in 2004, Marshmallow and Yam in 2005, Flyer and Fryer in 2006, and May and Flower last year.
+Bush doing it, though some say the tradition goes all the way back to Abraham Lincoln pardoning his son's pet turkey.
+(Lincoln is also the President who originally declared that the holiday be held on the last Thursday of November.)
+In recent years, the public has gotten to name the turkeys in online polls; the paired turkeys (the one you see in pictures and a backup) have gotten creative names such as Stars and Stripes, Biscuit and Gravy, Marshmallow and Yam, Flyer and Fryer, Apple and Cider, and Honest and Abe last year.

 5. THANKSGIVING PARADES